-Why Consider Treatment at Bowling Green
+Why Consider Treatment and Rehab at Bowling Green

-Types of Treatment Offered at Bowling Green
+Types of Treatment Offered at Bowling Green in Kennett Square, PA

 The following are among the many elements that may be included in the personalized treatment plans of residents who are enrolled in Bowling Green’s general rehabilitation and dual diagnosis programs:

 Medication management: Depending upon the specific needs of each resident, treatment at Bowling Green may include medication.
-The dual diagnosis program features weekly one-on-one meetings between each resident and a psychiatrist, during which time medication-related issues can be evaluated and addressed as needed.
+The dual diagnosis program at our Kennett Square location features weekly one-on-one meetings between each resident and a psychiatrist, during which time medication-related issues can be evaluated and addressed as needed.
 Residents who have questions or concerns about their medication management are able to meet with medical doctors, nurse practitioners, and other experienced and qualified members of our nursing staff.
 These professionals are also available to monitor the progress of residents who are receiving medication management services and can make adjustments to their medication regimens when necessary.